EMRA Rep to the ACGME Review Committee for Emergency Medicine

 It is the responsibility of the program director of the resident member’s residency or fellowship to ensure that the resident will have the necessary time to review programs, attend Review Committee meetings and CRCR meetings, and participate in activities of the Review Committee for Emergency Medicine and the ACGME as is required for all Review Committee members.

 The resident member must have a minimum of one year of emergency medicine residency education remaining after July 1, 2019.
-This person cannot be from the same state as another member of the Review Committee.
-Therefore, candidates cannot be from California, Ohio, Michigan, Pennsylvania, Tennessee, Maryland or Illinois.

 All new Committee members are required to participate in New Member Orientation.
 Dates and times will be arranged and communicated by Review Committee staff.
 The duration of both the Review Committee and CRCR meetings is 1 to 2.5 days, as needed.
 Members are expected to attend all meetings (see meeting dates below).
 The Review Committee for Emergency Medicine meets two times per year usually in January and April, with an occasional third meeting scheduled as needed.
 At times, the Committee may meet via conference call according to each meeting agenda.
 All travel- and meeting-related expenses are covered by the ACGME.